uozuAho/pandemic_ddd/readme.md

 - implement all game rules. left:
   - special event cards: play at any time, not an action
     - resilient population: remove any infection card from the discard pile from the game.
-      - scenario: can be played between the infect & intensify steps of an epidemic
-        - assert that the card is no longer in the deck
-      - scenario: draw 2 epidemics, use resilient population to prevent outbreak on second
       - add to all cards/command gen
     - one quiet night: skip next infect cities step
     - Government_grant_can_play_during_epidemic_after_infect: test with all special events